 - In a medium bowl, whisk together first six ingredients: flour, almond meal, baking powder, ginger, cinnamon and salt.
 Set aside.

-- Combine sugar, eggs, brewed coffee, canola oil and vanilla in the bowl of an electric mixer.
+- Combine sugar, eggs, molasses, canola oil and vanilla in the bowl of an electric mixer.
 Blend on medium-high speed for 2 minutes.

 - Add flour mixture to wet ingredients and blend until dough starts to pull together.

-- Add chocolate chips, mixing until they are fully incorporated.
+- If you’re using them, add dried cranberries, mixing until they are fully incorporated.
 Dough will be stiff.

 - Turn dough out onto Silpat mat or a work surface dusted with flour.